dannycheungho/Amazon-Buy-Bot-Automated/README.md

 2.<br>
 Edit item depend on what item you want to monitor.<br>
 There are example on default item.json file.<br>

+3.
+Captcha ByPass required Python3.
+It is strongly recommended to install.

 Quick Start
 -------